PAPERS, PRE-PRINTS, REVIEWS

 Nature Methods 2010 May;7(5):391-93.
 PDF Abstract on Medline Supporting Info.

-strongest non-covalent interactions in nature.
-We developed a
+non-covalent interactions in nature.
+We developed a mutant of

-mutant of streptavidin, termed traptavidin, which binds biotin
+streptavidin, termed traptavidin, which binds biotin 10-times better.

-10-times better.
-We tested traptavidin, by setting up a
+We tested traptavidin, by setting up a molecular car-crash to

-molecular car-crash to investigate a motor protein involved in
+investigate a motor protein involved in chromosome segregation.

 Separating speed and ability to displace roadblocks during DNA translocation by FtsK.